Public Safety Academy

 Any rising 9th or 10th grader is eligible to join the Public Safety Academy.
 Rising Sophomores should have a “B” (2.5) or better.
 Teacher recommendations will also be considered when applying.

-Students who are admitted to the career academy will begin taking an entry level career / academic cohort class to show the applications of academics in real-world situations.
-After investigating their career interests and completing an entry level career academy course, students agree to commit to the career academy for the remainder of their academic career.
-This commitment will culminate in an internship upon their senior year at a local business to see how all of their studies apply in a “real world” situation.
+Students who are admitted to the career academy will begin taking an entry-level career / academic cohort class to show the applications of academics in real-world situations.
+After investigating their career interests and completing an entry-level career academy course, students agree to commit to the career academy for the remainder of their academic career.
+This commitment will culminate in an internship upon their senior year at a local Public Safety Entity to see how all of their studies apply in a “real world” situation.

 Career and technical student organizations are much more than clubs.
 They provide opportunities for hands-on learning, and for applying career, leadership and personal skills in real-world environments.
 Participants build their skills by developing projects, attending events, and competing regionally and nationally against other high school students from across the state and nation.

-The student organization for law, public safety, corrections and security is SkillsUSA.
+The student organization for the law, public safety, corrections, and security is SkillsUSA.

 It is fact that young people who have at least one year of post-high school education earn thousands of dollars more a year.
 So, if you spend even one year at a two-or-four-year college, in a certificate program at a technical school, or in an apprenticeship after you graduate from high school, you will very likely earn higher wages all your life.
 By furthering your education, you will be better-prepared to successfully navigate the world of work.

 You could pursue any number of opportunities including: